 - Define feature flags that you'll use to roll out features or run feature tests.

 - Use your feature flag to run feature tests without deploying code, or run a standalone A/B test.
 Choose user IDs, target with attributes, track events, and preview experiment variations.

 - Analyze the results of your experiment.

-See the API Reference for details about each API method, such as required arguments, return values, and side effects.
+See the SDK reference guides for details about each API method, such as required arguments, return values, and side effects.

 See the Best Practices section for recommendations and considerations when implementing a Full Stack SDK.

 If you have any questions, please contact support.
 We'll be happy to help you set up any of our SDKs!